 The other day I was speaking to a woman on the phone who, for practical reasons, needed to know a little more about me and my family.
-When she discovered that I had eight children and worse yet, that my husband died when they were all under 18, I thought she would have a stroke.
-Her reaction was that strong.
+When she discovered that I had eight children, and worse yet, that my husband died when they were all under 18, I thought she would have a stroke.
 She left little doubt in my mind that I must be crazy.
-I am not sure what exactly she thought I should do—renumber my kids or simply never mention them, but her tone suggested I had made a most indelicate mistake in even admitting I had eight children—under any circumstances.
+I am not sure what exactly she thought I should do—renumber my kids or simply never mention them, but her tone suggested I had made an indelicate mistake in even admitting I had eight children—under any circumstances.

 Did I fall upon my knees in prayer for the poor woman’s soul?
-No. Good idea—it just didn’t occur to me till later.
-But right away, I did feel sorry for her.
-She would undoubtedly be baffled by my pity, so I’ll call it compassion, but really, honestly, it would be pity.
-I pity anyone who sincerely believes that children are little more than burdens, or that no one could SERIOUSLY want and welcome eight kids especially under trying circumstances.
+No. Good idea—it just never occurred to me.
+She would undoubtedly be baffled by my pity, so I’ll call it compassion, but honestly, it would be pity.
+I pity anyone who sincerely believes that children are little more than burdens, or that no one could SERIOUSLY want and welcome eight kids—especially under trying circumstances.

-There will always be some people will think I am crazy for “having eight kids”.
-I say, I have been blessed with eight kids, and I couldn’t be more grateful.
+There will always be some people will think I am crazy for having eight kids.
+I say I have been blessed with eight kids.
+I couldn’t be more grateful.